 We workout similar to the way the She Sweats 12-Week Transformation is structured with weight training and cardio.
 Closer to a hiking trip, we may steer more towards the She Sweats 12-Week Run Builder, trading in some of the running for incline walking/sprints but we don't spend hours a day working out (unless we are hiking).
 It's just not necessary or healthy for most people.

-While I do think it's important to follow a complete workout plan so that you are working the necessary muscles with proper rest, this workout will get you started and can then be incorporated into your workout plan.
+While I do think it's important to follow a complete workout plan so that you are working the necessary muscles with proper rest, this Full Body Hiker Workout will get you started and can then be incorporated into your workout plan.